Monte Vista Fire Station: History

 In the 1930s, Albuquerque was undergoing rapid development along Central Avenue on the high ground east of Downtown, an area then known as the East Mesa.
 As the city worked to extend municipal services to the new residents, it was able to take advantage of federal funding from New Deal programs for many of its projects.
 This included a Works Progress Administration grant of $14,300 to build a new fire station.
 The building was designed by city architect E. H. Blumenthal and was completed in November 1936 after just five months of construction.
 The total cost of the project was about $24,000.

 The building served the city as Albuquerque Fire Department Station No. 3 for over thirty years.
 The station originally housed one pumper truck with a crew of five, but was expanded in 1952 to accommodate a longer ladder truck and a crew of ten.
 However, by the 1970s the station's doors were too small for the newest fire engines and its location on traffic-heavy Central Avenue was inconvenient.
 The city built a new Station No. 3 about four blocks away on Girard Boulevard in 1972 and the old station was sold.

 During the 1970s and 80s, the building housed a variety of tenants including an art gallery, a church, and a film production studio.
-In 1985 it was converted to a restaurant and bar called Monte Vista Fire Station, which has remained in operation since.
+In 1985 it was converted to a restaurant and bar called Monte Vista Fire Station.
+Monte Vista Fire Station closed and was re-opened as The Smoky Note in 2024.
 The fire station was added to the New Mexico State Register of Cultural Properties in 1981 and the National Register of Historic Places in 1987.